shafiswapnil/Structured-Programming-Language-UIU/README.md

 # Structured Programming Language Course of UIU

-This reporsitory will contain practice and profile files from SPL Course of my university.
+This repository will contain practice and project files from SPL Course of my university